corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/performance-results.md

 ### Observations

-* Corda Enterprise 4 has greater throughput than Corda Enterprise 3 (up to 2x in our tests).
+* Corda: Enterprise Edition  4 has greater throughput than Corda: Enterprise Edition  3 (up to 2x in our tests).
-* Even a single core deployment of Corda Enterprise offers greater throughput than Open Source Corda.
+* Even a single core deployment of Corda: Enterprise Edition  offers greater throughput than Open Source Corda.
 * There can be throughput benefits to combining multiple states or business transactions into a single Corda transaction.
-* Corda Enterprise can utilise servers in excess of 16 cores.
+* Corda: Enterprise Edition  can utilise servers in excess of 16 cores.
-* Corda Enterprise can scale approximately 10x by adding more cores for the flows used in the benchmarks.
+* Corda: Enterprise Edition  can scale approximately 10x by adding more cores for the flows used in the benchmarks.
 * A lightly used node can operate in 1GB of heap space and a small number of cores for the flows used.
 * A 32GB heap is sufficient for large core counts and numbers of parallel flows, for the flows used, but even larger can be beneficial.
-* Corda Enterprise throughput is dependent on the throughput of the underlying RDBMS.
+* Corda: Enterprise Edition  throughput is dependent on the throughput of the underlying RDBMS.
 * The latency between the node and the database should be kept to a reasonable minimum.
 * The use of OpenSSL may be required to achieve some of the higher throughput numbers between two nodes.